 I have been watching the westerly edging eastwards on the doppler.
 I didn't really believe it as usually it's the sea breeze winning out as the day goes on.
 But the Airport has just turned gusty westerly (50km/h) and the temperature has spiked a few degrees to 39.5C.
 So there's a chance this is replicated at Obs Hill

-The temp rise at OH is quite odd as on the Obs page, it shows it rising under an E or ENE wind regime.
+The wind observations come from Fort Denison [correction] nearly two kilometers to the East of Observatory Hill.The temp rise at OH is quite odd as on the Obs page, it shows it rising under an E or ENE wind regime.

 Must have been brief pushes of the westerly through there.